spacetimeengineer/mupy/README.md

   - Mandate Primary Requirement : Build a utility which will assist in that goal.

   I know this sounds crazy but it is possible and I built mupy to prove it.
 It is my offering.
 We just need to tap into efficiencies which are there and waiting to be exacted.

 ## Project ρ
-Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity and manufacturing techniques.
-The basic idea was to ask if there was some set of optimal shapes / limited parts which could make it easier to print and assemble anything.
+Project ρ (Recursive Hardware Operations) was dedicated to making better use of smaller 3D printers by researching and developing hardware with advanced modularity features.

+ask if there was some set of optimal shapes / limited parts which could make it easier to print and assemble anything.
 The idea was borrowed from legos except that the parts would need to be designed with specific requirements in mind that would improve the quality of any assembly especially when it comes to binding and unbinding.

 ### General Modularity Requirements